Beginner's Guide to Intermittent Fasting

 Enhancing Intermittent Fasting Results.
 During your fasting state, you need to refrain from consuming any foods and beverages that include calories, so stick to water, coffee, teas, and broths.
 You’ll want to avoid beverages that contain sugar and artificial sweeteners, such as, diet sodas, coconut water and alcohol due to the resulting insulin level spikes and knocking of your body out of its fat-burning mode during intermittent fasting.

-One of the best ways to meet satiety is through knowing what makes food provide your body of feeling full and fueled.
+One of the best ways to meet satiety is through knowing what food makes your body feeling full and fueled.
 Filling foods generally include higher amounts of protein, fiber, and water, and low energy density.
-Prepare for your fast by consuming meals that are high in these ingredients and always make sure to drink lots of water.
+Prepare for your fast by consuming meals that are high in these nutrients and always make sure to drink lots of water.
 Incorporate fruits, leafy green vegetables, whole grains, nut and seeds, beans and legumes, and nourishing whole foods supplements like SANO’s organic plant-based proteins to your intermittent fasting providing for an effective near- and long-term health tool.

 The abstention from eating foods for certain periods of time is quite possibly one of the oldest and most powerful dietary bibles.
 These biblical principles have evolved into several popular ways to accomplish intermittent fasting and all are accompanied by many health and lifestyle benefits that include dramatic weight loss and the saving of time and money, respective.